 Prof. Gutierrez Rivera described the example of Rosa Elvira Cely in 2012 to illustrate the neglect of Colombian authorities towards cases of violence against women.
-Rosa Elvira Cely had been raped, impaled, beaten, tortured and left to die by her perpetuator, a man she had gone out on a date in Bogotá.
+Rosa Elvira Cely had been raped, impaled, beaten, tortured and left to die by her perpetuator, a man with whom she had gone out on a date in Bogotá.
 Barely conscious, she called the police and the emergency number 123 twice.
 The police arrived nearly three hours later; she was unconscious, brutally bruised, stabbed in the back, and impaled with a tree branch.
 Deprived of urgent and necessary life-saving treatment, Rosa Cely died a few hours later.
-Worst, Bogotá’s city government initially blaming Ms. Cely herself for provoking the homicide.
+Worse, Bogotá’s city government initially blamed Ms. Cely herself for provoking the homicide.
 Because machismo culture reinforces the notion that men are entitled to physically and sexually abuse and torture their family members, domestic violence often leads to feminicide.
 Research has shown that domestic violence involves repeated use of violence such as beatings, rape, and even torture (e.g. cigarette burns, dismembering) which ends in the assassination of the female.
-The attempts to leave the male partner escalates the violence.
+The attempts to leave the male partner escalate the violence.
 As discussed supra, men feel justified attacking their partners if they decide to leave them, including with chemical agents, and their goal is total destruction because “if a woman isn’t for him, she doesn’t deserve to be for anyone.”

-Ms. Ortega Rodriguez has clearly provided both direct and circumstantial evidence showing that her particular social groups and political opinion are at least one central reason for the persecution inflicted upon her by Guillermo, as required by A-B-III (Attorney General Garland confirmed that the nexus element of an asylum claim is when the protected ground is “at least one central reason” for the persecution).
-The virtual impunity that prevails for crimes of violence against women – a result of deeply entrenched sexism towards women, ineffective law enforcement, and government corruption – sends a strong message to abusers like Guillermo that Colombian society, including the government, tolerates and even encourages such abhorrent acts.
-This circumstantial evidence further demonstrates that Ms. Ortega Rodriguez’s persecution was on account of her actual or imputed political opinion and group memberships and that Guillermo abused her because he knew that, as a man and as a man in a domestic relationship with her, he could act without repercussion.
+Ms. Stern has clearly provided both direct and circumstantial evidence showing that her particular social groups and political opinion are at least one central reason for the persecution inflicted upon her by Mateo, as required by A-B-III (Attorney General Garland confirmed that the nexus element of an asylum claim is when the protected ground is “at least one central reason” for the persecution).
+The virtual impunity that prevails for crimes of violence against women – a result of deeply entrenched sexism towards women, ineffective law enforcement, and government corruption – sends a strong message to abusers like Mateo that Colombian society, including the government, tolerates and even encourages such abhorrent acts.
+This circumstantial evidence further demonstrates that Ms. Stern’s persecution was on account of her actual or imputed political opinion and group memberships and that Mateo abused her because he knew that, as a man and as a man in a domestic relationship with her, he could act without repercussion.

-The Colombia Government was Unwilling or Unable to Protect Ms. Ortega Rodriguez
+The Colombia Government was Unwilling or Unable to Protect Ms. Stern

 “[P]ersecution can certainly be found when the government, although not conducting the persecution, is unable or unwilling to control it.”
 The Second Circuit has never held that direct governmental action is required to make out a claim of persecution.
 On the contrary, “it is well established that private acts may be persecution if the government has proved unwilling to control such actions.”
-Due to machismo and sexist cultural norms, the government of Colombia has been unable or unwilling to protect women in Ms. Ortega Rodriguez’s particular social group and political opinion from persecution, including physical beatings, rape, and death threats.
+Due to machismo and sexist cultural norms, the government of Colombia has been unable or unwilling to protect women in Ms. Stern’s particular social group and political opinion from persecution, including physical beatings, rape, and death threats.